GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

 2. Click the Upload icon and upload the `.tflite` model file from your computer.
 For this colab, you'll need to rename the file to `topics_model.tflite`.
 {% Img src="image/80mq7dk16vVEg8BBhsVe42n6zn82/jb8YbQoAd9zE28SMerfX.png",
-  alt="Screenshot of FLEDGE colab page, upload icon highlighted.", width="800", height="457" %}
+  alt="FLEDGE colab page, upload icon highlighted.", width="800", height="457" %}

 You can then run all the colab steps, by selecting **Run all** from the **Runtime** menu.

-{% Img src="image/80mq7dk16vVEg8BBhsVe42n6zn82/JJNMu6AJiMlvqSuDt7ju.png",
+{% Img src="image/80mq7dk16vVEg8BBhsVe42n6zn82/uBPkzjGipfvxc5hf52vs.png",
-  alt="Screenshot of FLEDGE colab page, showing 'Run all' selected form the Runtime menu.", width="800", height="457" %}
+  alt="FLEDGE colab page, with 'Run all' selected form the Runtime menu.", width="800", height="457" %}

 This does the following: